Year Round Spanish Classes for Kids in Manhattan Beach

 Registration fee $65 plus $60 materials fee for the year (non refundable).

-Tuition is divided into ten monthly payments of $150 for the Monday class or $155 for the Tue, Wed and Thu classes.
+Tuition is divided into ten monthly payments which covers from September through June.
+We charge $150 for the Monday class or $155 for the Tue, Wed and Thu classes.
 Holidays are prorated.

 If at any time you choose to cancel your enrollment, we need a written (30) thirty-days in advance notice so we can stop your recurring payments.
 There will not be reimbursements without this notification.
 There is no cancellation for June.
 Registration Fee is non refundable.